-Our data is a single row for each agency and we have a column indicating the year the agency reported.
-So how would be find out how many murders happened in Colorado for each year?
-Well, first we take all the agencies in 2011 (the first year available) and add up the murders for all agencies that reported that year.
+Our data has a single row for each agency and we have a column indicating the year the agency reported.
+So how would we find out how many murders happened in Colorado for each year?
+Well, first we take all the agencies in 2011 (the first year we’re looking at) and add up the murders for all agencies that reported that year.
 Then take all the rows in 2012 and add up their murders.
 And so on for all the years.

 These functions do the aggregation process in two steps.
 First we use

-group_by() to tell R which columns we want to group our data by - these are the higher level of aggregation columns so in our case will be the year of data (as we will already subset data to only Colorado and only the years 2011 through 2017).
+group_by() to tell R which columns we want to group our data by - these are the higher level of aggregation columns so in our case will be the year of data.
 Then we need to sum up the number of murders each year.
 We do this using

 First, let’s load back in the data and then repeat the subsetting code we did in Chapter 11.3.3 to keep only data for Colorado from 2011 through 2017.
 We’ll also include the “actual_robbery_total” column that we excluded in Chapter 11.3.3 so we can see how easy it is to aggregate multiple columns at once using this method.